useruntitled/laravel-sms-ru-channel/README.md

     public function routeNotificationForSmsRu()
     {
-        return $this->phone; // can by array of phone numbers }
+        return $this->phone; // can be array of phone numbers }
 }
 ```